fauna/faunadb-ruby/README.md

 ```

 By working within a context, not only are you able to use a more
-convienient, object-oriented API, you also gain the advantage of
+convenient, object-oriented API, you also gain the advantage of
 in-process caching.

 Within a context block, requests for a resource that has already been